Beyond Cynicism • Part 2: The Problem of Group Identity Essentialism

 This should concern us all because we have seen the consequences throughout history—and in present day realities that have been directly impacted by historical patterns—when social hierarchies based on essentialist ideas come into being.

-And, as many of the theories analyzed by Helen Pluckrose and James Lindsay in Cynical Theories have their basis in the full embrace of group identity essentialism, and the equally full embrace of social hierarchies, it will be helpful to turn our attention to what scholars are saying about the outcomes of this embrace.
+And, as many of the theories analyzed by Helen Pluckrose in Cynical Theories have their basis in the full embrace of group identity essentialism, and the equally full embrace of social hierarchies, it will be helpful to turn our attention to what scholars are saying about the outcomes of this embrace.

 Group Identity Essentialism and the Endorsement of Social Hierarchies